tripplea-sg/MySQL_Heatwave_Workshop/Lab-3/Readme.md

 1. Create Internet Gateway and Routing
 - Go to OCI, then click dashboad > Networking > Virtual Cloud Network
 - Choose your VCN, check if Internet Gateway and Routing are exist
 - If internet Gateway isn't exist, create one.
-On VCN, click: Internet Gateway > Create
+On VCN page, click: Internet Gateway > Create
 - If Routing table isn't exist, create one.
-On VCN, click: Route Tables > Create Route Tables
+On VCN page, click: Route Tables > Create Route Tables
+- On VCN page, check your routing tables.
+It should have a row with "Target Type" = "internet gateway".
+If not, then click "Add Route Rules" > Choose "Internet Gateway for "Target Type" > Use "0.0.0.0/0" as Destination CIDR Block